yo61/amazon_ses/README.md

 #####`domain`
    The domain of your web site.
 In order to send email through SES servers, your domain must be verified.
-   SES Management Console -> Domains -> Verify a New Domain See [verify-domain](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-domains.html) for additional details
+   SES Management Console -> Domains -> Verify a New Domain See [verify-domain](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-domains.html) for additional details.

 #####`smtp_port`
    The port used to connect to the Amazon SMTP server.
 The default is 587 as there are no limits.